Enalapril / hydrochlorothiazide Side Effects

 Applies to enalapril / hydrochlorothiazide: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking enalapril / hydrochlorothiazide:Less common
+You should check with your doctor immediately if any of these side effects occur when taking enalapril / hydrochlorothiazide:Less common

 - Blurred vision